Raising Children Who Will Be in Demand Later

 If you want to train a racehorse, you don't raise him to be out of shape and then try to fix the problem later—by then, it's too late.
 No, you train him from the beginning to become the best racehorse he can possibly be.

 It's the same thing with our children.
 Creativity is innate to each of us, and it is a large part of what makes our lives rewarding and interesting.
-Creativity is one of the qualities that will aid our children in becoming their very best.
+Creativity is one of the key qualities that will aid our children in becoming their very best.

 The formula is pretty simple: if you want to raise a creative, independent-thinking innovative child, do the opposite of what everyone else is doing.